Charles Trumbull Hayden Library: History

 The history of Arizona State University's largest library and the City of Tempe accredits one significant figure for whom this library has derived its name, Charles Trumbull Hayden.

 He used his background in developing, and founded the City of Tempe, but also paired the existing businesses of the "cable ferry, grist mill and general store" during a population boom within the territories of Arizona.
-He then decided it would be profitable to establish an educational institution during this time.
+He decided it would be profitable to establish an educational institution during this time.
 In 1885, the Territorial Normal School was founded with support from the local community.
 Hayden was able to purchase 20 acres of land to begin constructing a four room schoolhouse.
 This land was a contribution from George and Martha Wilson for only five hundred dollars.
 This has led to what is now established as Arizona State University and is reputable as one of the biggest public institutions within the United States.
 Towards the later half of 1966, over 600,000 volumes were transported from the existing Matthews Library - now the A. J. Matthews Center - to the new Hayden Library.

 In 1989, the architecture firm Fredrick Weaver and Richard Drover that designed the library, designed an expansion that would later include an underground foyer and entrance to the five story library.
 The Hayden Library is ASU's largest library, holding over five million volumes.